-The construction the Keystone XL Pipeline Project (Project) is the fourth and final phase of the larger Keystone Pipeline (Pipeline), a pipeline infrastructure built to transport crude oil from Canada to the U.S. The entire Pipeline is financially backed by the Canadian company, TransCanada Keystone Pipeline, LP (TransCanada).
-The Project proposes the construction of an 875 mile pipeline between Morgan, Montana to Steele City, Nebraska.
-This portion of the Project is estimated to cost approximately \$3.3 billion and will be paid entirely by TransCanada.
-Upon authorization of the Presidential Permit, the Project would also cross the U.S.-Canadian border at Morgan, Montana.
+On May 4, 2012, TransCanada filed a new Presidential Permit application, proposing a new route which avoids the Sand Hills Region.
+Under the new application, the Project consists of an 875-mile pipeline between Morgan, Montana, and Steele City, Nebraska.
+This portion of the Project is estimated to cost TransCanada approximately \$3.3 billion.
+Upon authorization of the Presidential Permit, the Project will also cross the U.S.-Canadian border at Morgan, Montana.
 The Project is estimated to take two years to complete construction.
-Along with the three subsequently built phases of the Pipeline, the Project would have the capacity to deliver roughly 830,000 barrels per day (bpd) of crude oil from oil sands in Canada to the Gulf Coast of Texas.
+Along with the three previous phases of the Pipeline, the Project will have the capacity to deliver roughly 830,000 barrels per day of crude oil from oil sands in Canada to the Gulf Coast of Texas.